-Grain sorghum is generally one of the later-planted summer crops.
-This allows for the soil profile to accumulate water prior to planting and often means the reproductive stage begins after the hottest weather of the summer passes.
-Water use rates for the various growth stages are shown in Figure 4.
-Average peak water use rates are about one-third of an inch per day, although occasionally a single-day peak use might approach 0.45 inch per day.
+Water use rates for the various sorghum growth stages are shown in Figure 2.
+Average peak water use rates are about 0.3 inch per day, although occasionally a single-day peak use might approach 0.45 inch per day.

-Grain sorghum develops an extensive root system, which can extend to six feet in a friable soil.

-Irrigation scheduling usually accounts for only the upper three feet of the root zone since most of the water extraction will occur in this region.
+Grain sorghum develops an extensive root system, which can extend to 6 feet in a friable soil.
+Irrigation scheduling usually accounts for only the upper 3 feet of the root zone since most of the water extraction will occur in this region.
 About 75 percent of water use will occur in the upper half of the root zone.
-Under stress conditions, when the upper zone becomes water-limited, the crop will use water from significant soil depth (Table 12).
+Under stress conditions, when the upper zone becomes water-limited, the crop will use water from significant soil depth.

-In addition to being able to extract water from a great depth within the root zone (Table 12), grain sorghum is able to extract soil water at a lower percentage of available soil water without yield loss when water is limited in the upper root zone.
-The general irrigation-management recommendation is to maintain soil water at or greater than 50 percent available water.
+In addition to being able to extract water from a great depth within the root zone, grain sorghum is able to extract soil water at a lower percentage of available soil water without yield loss when water is limited in the upper root zone.
+The general irrigation-management recommendation for most crops is to maintain soil water at or greater than 50 percent available water.
 For grain sorghum, however, the soil water can be depleted to an average of 30-40 percent available water before grain yields are severely reduced.